MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 2. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-3. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+3. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account for admin provided by your lab hosting provider and then select **Next**.

-4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** for admin provided by your lab hosting provider and then select **Sign in**.

 5. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-6. Select your Azure Sentinel Workspace.
+6. Select your Azure Sentinel Workspace you created earlier.

 7. Select **Logs** from the General section.

 8. First, you need to see where the data is stored.
 Since you just performed the attacks.

-    Set the Log Time Range to Last 24 hours.
+Set the Log Time Range to **Last 24 hours**.

 9. Run the following KQL Statement